avaneev/biteopt/README.md

 rogue and cannot be detected), this method in absolute majority of runs will return the same optimum.

-BITEOPT is a self-optimizing method making it completely objective function- agnostic.
+BITEOPT uses self-optimization techniques making it objective function-agnostic.

 ## Comparison ##